 Students must demonstrate a fundamental and progressive ability to use problem solving skills, critical reasoning skills, and technology appropriate for their level of training in the profession of pharmacy.
 Such skills are expected to be used individually and in collaboration with peers and other healthcare professionals.
 Students must demonstrate that they can use these skills (e.g. incorporating new information learned in practice with that which was obtained during didactic training).
 Information must be obtained, measured, analyzed, and integrated in an efficient and timely manner.
 They must then demonstrate the ability to apply such information towards the provision of optimal patient care.

 Student pharmacists must demonstrate appropriate mental and emotional health to allow them to practice and function in a variety of situations requiring good judgment and ethical decision-making.
 Student pharmacists must be able to demonstrate integrity, compassion, courtesy, and respect for the patients, families and other healthcare professionals with whom they interact.
 Students must be able to accept constructive criticism with maturity and modify future actions and behavior accordingly.

 Students must successfully complete a criminal background check according to School of Pharmacy policies.
 They must demonstrate both the ability and the willingness to adopt the recognized professional and academic standards of the School and University.
 A more thorough perspective on professionalism, addressed to the student, is found below.

 Submission of an application to the Cedarville University School of Pharmacy will serve as testimony that the prospective student has performed a self-evaluation and does hereby consider him or herself to meet verifiably these technical standards.
 All students will be held accountable to these technical standards by the Cedarville University School of Pharmacy from application to the program through graduation.

-Individuals with questions or concerns about their ability to meet these standards are encouraged to contact the Associate Dean.
+Individuals with questions or concerns about their ability to meet these standards are encouraged to contact the Assistant Dean.